lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-2.md

 ---
-title: "Rapid context changes influence hippocampal activity and temporal clustering of free recall"
+title: "How the Speed of Environment Changes Affects Brain Activity and Memory Organization"
 #excerpt: "Short description of portfolio item number 1<br/><img src='/images/500x300.png'>"
 #image: "/images/project1.jpg"
 #short_description: The hippocampus plays a critical role in processing contextual information.
 Additionally, context powerfully shapes how our memories are organized.
 In this study, we establish a link between context representations in the hippocampus and memory organization.